rookwood/rddt-signups/README.md

 ### Idea scratchpad (i.e. things I need to add)
 * Sort through stand-by signups on cancelation... but what about voluntary stand-bys?
-* Get rid of all the silly redirects... just set up the view class manually; it'll be cleaner in the end
+* Get rid of all the silly redirects... just set up the view class manually; it'll be cleaner in the end (in-progress)
 * Go through all policy classes and controllers to make sure that potential errors are all accounted for
 * Add comments that I was too lazy to write on the first draft
 * Consider what general users will need access to should they be allowed to create events freely.
+* Need sensibile form structure / names for slot (in-game role) handling